thisisnickb/website/content/home/media.md

 ***

-And, sometimes I get asked to do podcasts or webinars.
+And, sometimes I get to go on podcasts or webinars.
 Here's what that looks and sounds like.

+* [Fear sells guns] (https://www.thetrace.org/2023/10/american-history-racism-black-gun-owners/), *WBUR/The Trace's The Gun Machine, 10/4/23*

 * [Gun violence and anxiety in the US] (https://member.psychologicalscience.org/events/event-details/?id=4428d5b2-d83a-ee11-a81c-000d3aded064&reload=timezone), *The Association for Psychological Science's Science for Society Series, 9/20/23*